More

 What Defines a Berry?

-The botanical definition includes many fruits that are not commonly known or referred to as berries, such as grapes, tomatoes, cucumbers, eggplants, bananas, and chili peppers.
-Fruits commonly considered berries but excluded by the botanical definition include strawberries, raspberries, and blackberries, which are aggregate fruits, and mulberries, which are multiple fruits.
-Watermelons and pumpkins are giant berries that fall into the category “pepos”.
+Fruits commonly considered berries but excluded by the botanical definition include strawberries, raspberries, blackberries, aggregate fruits, and mulberries, multiple fruits.
+Watermelons and pumpkins are giant berries that fall into the category of “pepos.”
 A plant-bearing berry is said to be bacciferous or baccate.

 Berries are eaten worldwide and are often used in jams, preserves, cakes, or pies.
 Some berries are commercially important.
-The berry industry varies from country to country as do types of berries cultivated or growing in the wild.
-Some berries such as raspberries and strawberries have been bred for hundreds of years and are distinct from their wild counterparts, while other berries, such as lingonberries and cloudberries, grow almost exclusively in the wild.
+The berry industry varies from country to country, as do types of berries cultivated or grown in the wild.

 While many berries are edible, some, such as deadly nightshade and pokeweed, are dangerous to humans.
-Others, including the white mulberry, red mulberry, elderberry, are poisonous when unripe but edible when fully ripe.
+Others, including the white mulberry, red mulberry, and elderberry, are poisonous when unripe but edible when fully ripe.

 Why is Strawberry not a Berry?

 Strawberries and raspberries aren’t technically berries in the botanical sense because they are aggregate fruits generated from a single flower with several ovaries.
-True berries are simple fruits with multiple seeds that grow from a single bloom with one ovary.
+Actual berries are simple fruits with multiple seeds that grow from a single bloom with one ovary.

-Reasons to love berries
+Reasons to Love Berries

-Although all berries appear to be heart-healthy, studies reveal that blueberries may lower the chance of a heart attack.
+Although all berries appear heart-healthy, studies reveal that blueberries may lower the chance of a heart attack.
 Berries, on the other hand, are high in fiber and can help to decrease cholesterol levels.
 This is beneficial to those who have a family history of heart disease.

 5 Types of Berries